 The range also extends into the mountains of California, the northern

-Rocky Mountains, and along the coast of Alaska to Anchorage.
+Rocky Mountains, and along the coast of Alaska to Anchorage, where its

 The lumber has